30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Parents with cancer

-The Feather Foundation is a nonprofit organization that provides financial support to parents with cancer.
+The Feather Foundation is a nonprofit organization providing financial support to parents with cancer.
 The Feather Foundation works with your health care provider to award a one-time $300 grant.
 New York and New Jersey residents are eligible for the grant and must complete an application on the organization’s website.
-Furthermore, there are some free conversation guides to help parents navigate cancer-related conversations with their children.
+There are also some free conversation guides to help parents with lung cancer navigate cancer-related conversations with their children.

 Cancer Type: Any